-Backover crashes are especially heartbreaking because they often involve children and drivers who are completely unaware of their presence.
+Backover accidents are especially heartbreaking because they often involve children and drivers who are completely unaware of their presence.
 They commonly occur in private driveways at people’s homes or in parking lots.
 Young children and the elderly are especially at risk of being hit.
 According to the National Highway Transportation Safety Administration (NHTSA), there are 232 fatalities and 13,000 injuries caused by backover crashes annually.

-Safety Tips to Prevent These Crashes
+Safety Tips to Prevent These Accidents

-These crashes often occur when a person does not fully understand the blind zones behind his vehicle—the area where a driver cannot see even when looking back and properly using his side and rear mirrors.
+These accidents often occur when a person does not fully understand the blind zones behind his vehicle—the area where a driver cannot see even when looking back and properly using his side and rear mirrors.
 Some key points about blind zones include:

 - The average blind zone is 15 to 25 feet behind a vehicle.